 Here is what you get with the basic plan – take a look if this is enough for you.
 And keep in mind that you can also get a free trial.

 Scheduling Pins from Tailwind

-Scheduling is part of the paid features on Tailwind.
-The monthly plan allows you to schedule 400 pins per month – if you pay a year in advance you can schedule an unlimited amount of pins.
+Scheduling is part of the paid features of Tailwind.
+The monthly plan allows you to schedule 400 pins per month – if you pay a year in advance, you can schedule an unlimited amount of pins.

 Scheduling on Pinterest is fairly simple: You set a schedule when you want your pins to get pinned – and then you start filling your schedule with pins.
 Tailwind will then make sure that your pins are pinned at the time that you set.